Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/vpc.md

 # VPC - Virtual Private Cloud

-- Projects are the key organizer of infrastructure resources in Google Cloud
+- Projects are the key organizer of infrastructure resources in Google Cloud.
+Prior to VPCs there were legacy networks which are now deprecated
+- A project can contain multiple VPC networks
 - The default quota for each project is 5 networks
-- Networks can be shared or peered with other networks
+- VPC Networks can be shared or peered with other networks
-- These networks do not have IP ranges.
+- These VPC networks do not have IP ranges(whereas AWS VPC networks have IP ranges).
 Google Cloud networks are global and span across all available regions
-- Inside networks we can segregate resources in subnetworks
+- Inside networks we can segregate resources in subnetworks.
+Subnets and subnetworks refer to the same term
 - There are 3 types of networks:
     - Default: every project is provided with a default network.
 This network has a subnet in each region with non-overlapping CIDR ranges and default firewall rules (SSH, RDP, ICMP from anywhere and egress traffic to anywhere)
     - Auto: one subnet for each region is automatically created in it.
 These subnets usa a /20 mask which can be expanded up to a /16 mask.
 All this subnets fit in the 10.0.0.0/9 CIDR block.
 If new region become available, new subnets are added to the network
     - Custom: does not automatically create subnets.
 We are fully in control about the IP ranges for the subnets, region where they are created
 - An auto-mod network can be converted to custom, but not vice-versa
 - Subnets works at a regional scale.
-Subnets can cross zones
+Subnets can cross zones.
+- Subnets are regional resources
 - Subnets are assigned an IP range.
 The first and second addresses from the range are reserved for the network and subnet gateway
 - Other reserved addresses are the second to last and the last addresses (broadcast IP addresses)
 - Subnets can be extended without any downtime.
 They cannot shrink
 - In case of extension the new subnet mask should not overlap with any other subnet range from the network
 - Auto mode subnets can be extended from /20 to /16
+- Dual stack subnets - means subnets who have both IPV4 and IPV6 address ranges.
+Compute instances can also be given both the address ranges

 ## IP Addresses